groupdocs-annotation/GroupDocs.Annotation-References-Tutorials/content/english/java/licensing-and-configuration/implement-groupdocs-annotation-java-user-roles/_index.md

 }
 ```

-### Performance Optimization for Large Documents
+### Performance optimisation for large documents

-When you need to **batch process annotations**, keep these strategies in mind:
+**What strategies keep batch annotation fast and memory‑friendly?**
 1. Process annotations in groups rather than one‑by‑one.
 2. Use lower‑resolution rendering for preview‑only scenarios.
 3. Cache frequently accessed PDFs on disk or in memory.
 4. Offload heavy annotation work to background threads or a job queue.

-### Color‑Coding Strategies for Role Visibility
+### Colour‑coding strategies for role visibility

 - **Editors** – `65535` (Cyan) – bright and actionable.
 - **Reviewers** – `16711680` (Red) – signals items needing attention.
 - **Viewers** – `8421504` (Gray) – subtle, read‑only.

-## Common Implementation Issues (And How to Fix Them)
+## Common implementation issues (and how to fix them)

-### Annotations Not Displaying Correctly
+### Annotations not displaying correctly

 - **Cause:** PDF coordinate system starts from the bottom‑left.
 - **Fix:** Adjust Y‑coordinates or use `annotator.getPageHeight()` to calculate positions.

-### User Roles Not Being Applied
+### User roles not being applied

 - **Cause:** Re‑using the same `User` instance for different roles or forgetting to set the `Role` enum.
 - **Fix:** Create a fresh `User` object for each role and set it before adding replies.

-### Memory Issues with Large PDFs
+### Memory issues with large PDFs

 - **Cause:** Not disposing of `Annotator` objects or processing too many documents simultaneously.
 - **Fix:** Call `dispose()` after each document and limit the number of concurrent operations.

-## Real‑World Integration Examples
+## Real‑world integration examples

-### E‑Learning Platform Integration
+### E‑learning platform integration

 ```java
 // Example: Setting up annotations for an educational document